Funding request process

-- 90% of the value of the net invoice is covered – e.g. if there was a £10,000 + VAT (£12k) bad debt then a potential* pay out of £9,000 would be made.
+- 90% of the value of the net invoice is protected – e.g. if there was a £10,000 + VAT (£12k) bad debt then you would be protected for £9,000 of the debt.
 The VAT would not be paid from bad debt protection (but can be reclaimed from HMRC on the VAT you’ve already paid!).
 There are some caveats as detailed on the HMRC website - https://www.gov.uk/vat-returns/fill-in-your-return.
 This process would be completed outside of Sonovate by yourself or your accountant.

-- Bad debt protection is only available on Funding where client payment terms are < 60 days - Funding with terms over 60 days will be considered on a case-by-case basis.
+- Bad debt protection is only available on Funding where client payment terms are less than 60 days - Funding with terms over 60 days will be considered on a case-by-case basis.